CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-1.md

 And that's it!
 All you need is that snippet of code, a script block that sources CartoDB.js, and inclusion of the CartoDB.js CSS file.
 It's really one of the easiest ways to create a custom map on your webpage.

 createVis also accepts options that you specifiy outside of the CartoDB Editor.
-They take the form of a [JS object](http://www.w3schools.com/js/js_objects.asp), and can be passed as third optional argument.
+They take the form of a [JS object](http://www.w3schools.com/js/js_objects.asp), and can be passed as a third optional argument.

 {% highlight javascript %}
 var options = {